tomoe-mami/weechat-scripts/urlselect/README.md

   If set to **yes**, the script will print the URL into the core buffer everytime you stored one into the clipboard (ah, you know... for science!)

+- **plugins.var.lua.urlselect.ext_cmd_?** (default: none)

+  This option can be used to bind an external command to key 0-9 (replace the **?** on the option name with the key you want to bind).
+The selected URL will be appended to the command before executing it.

 - **plugins.var.lua.urlselect.default_color** (default: **gray**)

+  Colors for default text.

 - **plugins.var.lua.urlselect.mode_color** (default: **yellow**)

+  Colors for active mode.

 - **plugins.var.lua.urlselect.key_color** (default: **yellow**)

+  Colors for shortcut key.

 - **plugins.var.lua.urlselect.index_color** (default: **yellow**)

+  Colors for URL index.

 - **plugins.var.lua.urlselect.url_color** (default: **lightblue**)

+  Colors for selected URL.